Firm proposes Taser-armed drones to stop school shootings

 Axon's founder and CEO, Rick Smith, said he first shared his idea for using technology to stop mass shootings in a graphic novel he wrote called “The End of Killing.”

-“Now my company is working to make the idea a reality,” he wrote Friday in an introduction to an “Ask Me Anything” chat on the online forum Reddit to discuss the proposed Taser drones.
-Among his first questions was what to if a gunman tries to take down the drone.
+“Now my company is working to make the idea a reality,” he wrote Friday in an “Ask Me Anything” chat on the online forum Reddit.
+Smith acknowledged that “drones in schools can sound nuts” but went on to answer detailed questions about them.
+They could travel through school vents, he said, and perch on doors and walls near ceilings.
+It could be a “good thing” if a gunman tried to shoot one down because it would distract from trying to kill people.

-“I believe hitting a relatively small drone will be fairly difficult, but certainly could happen,” Smith wrote.
-“In one respect, anything we do that distracts a shooter away from victims and shooting toward a drone is probably a good thing.”
+Smith told a Reddit user that Axon was “absolutely not” trying to capitalize on recent tragedies to attract investors.
+He noted the advisory board's disagreements but said the mass shooting in Uvalde, Texas — and what he described as misguided proposals to arm teachers with guns — compelled him to go public with the drone idea to field a “far broader array of voices.”

+“I could not sit idly by and allow the conversation to happen only internally at Axon,” he wrote.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.